Essay Contest: Unlocking Our Potential

-The contest is open to doctoral students in economics and related fields at any U.S. PhD-granting college or university.
+The contest is open to graduate students in economics and related fields at any U.S. college or university that grants graduate degrees.
 Essays must be approved by a professor in an accompanying reference letter.

 Two essays will be selected to be published in shortened form in the SF Fed’s FRBSF Economic Letter, subject to our review process.
 Winning authors will each be awarded a $1,000 prize.

 In addition, essay winners will be invited to spend six weeks during the summer of 2022 at the SF Fed as Economic Research scholars.
 Students will present their work through internal brown bag seminars.
 They also will have the chance to discuss their work with others, receive mentoring, and build relationships with economists and other Bank employees.
 The scholar program will include a stipend.

 Interested students should submit their essay, reference letter, and a resume to SF.ER.Unlocking.Potential@sf.frb.org by February 15, 2022.
 We will announce the winning essays in mid-March 2022.

 Economic Research scholars are required to

 - Satisfy the Federal Reserve’s employment eligibility and background screening requirements

 - Have authorization to work in the United States